 5-PIECE DOOR: Popular, sturdy door construction with 5 pieces assembled together: 2 stiles, 2 rails, and a panel.
-Doors can have either a raised or recessed panel and mitered or Cope N’ Stick corners.
+Doors can have either a raised or recessed panel and mitered or Cope and Stick corners.

-STILES: Portion of 5-piece construction that runs along the sides of the door.
+STILES: Portion of 5-Piece construction that runs along the sides of the door.

-RAILS: Portion of 5-piece construction that runs across the top and bottom of the door.
+RAILS: Portion of 5-Piece construction that runs across the top and bottom of the door.

-PANEL: Center portion of 5-piece construction.
+PANEL: Center portion of 5-Piece construction.
 A raised panel is made of solid material that brings the panel height level to the frame.
 A recessed panel sits lower than the frame height and is often made of plywood.

-MITER: 5-piece construction assembled with stiles and rails joining in the corners at a 45 degree angle.
+MITER: 5-Piece construction assembled with stiles and rails joining in the corners at a 45 degree angle.

-5-PIECE DRAWER FRONT: Just like a 5-piece door, the 5-piece drawer front is comprised of 2 stiles, 2 rails, and a center panel.
+5-PIECE DRAWER FRONT: Just like a 5-Piece door, the 5-Piece drawer front is comprised of 2 stiles, 2 rails, and a center panel.
 Horizontal grain direction is standard on the panel of the drawer front.
-Rails on the 5-piece drawer front are typically made narrower than the rails on the matching door style to allow for smaller heights.
+Rails on the 5-Piece drawer front are typically made narrower than the rails on the matching door style to allow for smaller heights.